oVirt/ovirt-site/source/develop/release-management/features/virt/virt-v2v-integration.html.md

 Currently oVirt supports importing OVA only from VMware source (KVM and Xen is not supprted yet).
-The OVA formats that oVirt supported are tar, zip and folder.
+The OVA needs to be a tar file.
 OVA can be imported from a specific active VDSM host, make sure that the file is accessible and have the permissions: vdsm:kvm (36:36).
-Please note that if you are using zipped or tar file you need to make sure that the host that you want to import it from have enough space to extract in the host's temporary directory.
+Make sure that the host that you want to import it from have enough space to extract in the host's temporary directory.
 For example lets say I have 'rhel' VM in vmware:

 1. Export 'rhel' VM from VMware to /tmp/rhel.ova in vdsm host (lets call it HOST1)